ricard-alcaraz/webpage/src/content/blog/2025-09-03-whyfind-hack-the-box.md

 ## Q8: They started their research by watching a YouTube video of a speech, what is the name of the speech?

-Now we should look for the logs of the browsers available, in this case there is only one that is Microsoft Edge.
+Now we should look for the logs of the browsers available, in this case there are two browsers I will start analyzing Microsoft Edge.
 We can see the information about the History in:
 ```cmd
 C/Users/Ernes/AppData/Local/Microsoft/Edge/User Data/Default/History
 ```